 The options may include:

-Localised cancers can be treated by removing part of the tongue or mouth.
-There are often few side effects.
-If the cancer is larger, surgery may be more extensive and require reconstructive surgery to help you chew, swallow or speak.
+The type of surgery will depend on the size and location of the cancer.
+Localised cancers can be treated by removing part of the tongue, mouth or lip.
+If the cancer is larger, surgery may be more extensive and you may need reconstructive surgery to help you chew, swallow or speak.

 - glossectomy – removes part or all of the tongue